 Persian Customs: Heritages from old Persia

 There are three major national festivals (religious festivals not included) being celebrated nationwide every year.
-These festivals have their roots in Iranians ancient culture and customs and are celebrated over the centuries.
+These festivals have their roots in Iranian customs and ancient culture and are celebrated over the centuries.
 There is a common concept among all these festivals: emphasizing the value of the family and friendship.
 Let’s learn more about them.